Kennylalek/Weather-Website/README.md

     ```

 4. **Set up environment variables:**
-    - This application uses Weather API to fetch weather data.
+    - This application uses [OpenWeatherMap API](https://openweathermap.org/) to fetch weather data.
 Sign up for an API key.
     - Create a `.env` file in the root directory of your project.
     - Add your OpenWeatherMap API key to the `.env` file:
         ```